 Your adverse benefit determination appeal must be filed in Writing with MetLife by the filing deadline.
-The review period begins when the appeal is received, regardless of whether the reviewer has all of the information necessary to decide the appeal.
+The review period begins when the appeal is received, regardless of whether the reviewer has all the information necessary to decide the appeal.
 If you want to grant the reviewer more than the stated time to make a determination, you may voluntarily agree to an extension by contacting the reviewer.

-Adverse Benefit Determination Appeal Timeline Filing deadline Within 60 days of the date you receive MetLife's Written adverse benefit determination When you will be notified of a determination Within 60 days of the date MetLife receives the appeal unless you are notified by MetLife that an extension or more time is needed to evaluate your appeal before the initial 60-day period is over Determination extension period (if needed) One extension period of up to 60 days , if needed
+Adverse Benefit Determination Appeal Timeline Within 60 calendar days of the date you receive MetLife's Written adverse benefit determination Filing deadline Effective from March 1, 2020 until the extended due date defined below.
+Notwithstanding the foregoing, the deadline for when a participant may file an appeal of an adverse benefit determination under the Plan's claims procedure shall be extended without regard to the COVID-19 Outbreak Period.
+The "Outbreak Period" runs from March 1, 2020 until sixty (60) days after the COVID-19 National Emergency ends.
+When you will be notified of a determination Within 60 calendar days of the date MetLife receives the appeal unless you are notified by MetLife that an extension or more time is needed to evaluate your appeal before the initial 60-day period is over Determination extension period (if needed) One extension period of up to 60 calendar days, if needed

-To help prepare your appeal, you have the right to request, free of charge, access to and copies of all documents, records and other information relevant to your initial claim.
-However, a request for documentation does not extend the time period allowed for you to file an appeal.
+To help prepare your appeal, you have the right to request, free of charge, access to and copies of all documents, records, and other information relevant to your initial claim.
+However, a request for documentation does not extend the time allowed for you to file an appeal.